Sean12697/blog_v2/src/content/posts/2019-06-05-hackathon-11-bcs-hackathon-2019.md

 ## Research

-The first piece of reseach to be done was on what specific regulations do first-aid boxes fall under, which we quickly found to be "The Health and Safety (First-Aid) Regulations 1981", where Regulation 3 (Duty of employer to make provision for first-aid) covered most of our questions.
+The first piece of research to be done was on what specific regulations do first-aid boxes fall under, which we quickly found to be "The Health and Safety (First-Aid) Regulations 1981", where Regulation 3 (Duty of employer to make provision for first-aid) covered most of our questions.

 > Every employer should provide for each work site at least one first-aid container supplied with a sufficient quantity of first-aid materials suitable for the particular circumstances.